xamarin/mobcat/samples/news/README.md

 ## App Secrets

-The app secrets in News are protected using [mobcat_client_secrets](https://github.com/xamarin/mobcat/tree/master/mobcat_client_secrets) which gets the secret values from your local development environment variables to prevent secret keys from being committed into source code.
-The following app secret variables can be found in ServiceConfig.cs and have the `[ClientSecret]` attribute:
+The following app secrets are defined in the **ServiceConfig** class and need to be replaced with the values generated in the steps above.

-1. NewsServiceApiKey
+1. WeatherServiceApiKey
-2. NewsServiceUrl
+2. WeatherServiceUrl
 3. AndroidAppCenterSecret
 4. iOSAppCenterSecret

-    **MacOS**

-    To set up the environment variables using Terminal on MacOS, navigate to the `/build` folder and run the following:

-    ```
-    . environment.sh --api-key <API Key> --service-endpoint <API Endpoint URL> --android-appcenter-secret <Android AppCenter secret> --ios-appcenter-secret <iOS AppCenter secret>
-    ```

-    **Windows:**
-    ```
-    environment.bat --api-key <API Key> --service-endpoint <API Endpoint URL> --android-appcenter-secret <Android AppCenter App Secret> --ios-appcenter-secret <iOS AppCenter App Secret>
-    ```

-    **NOTE:** You must restart **Visual Studio for Mac** in order for changes to these environment variables to be recognized (if it was open at the time these were set).
-If you need to update the value after it was initially set, please run the script again, restart the **Visual Studio for Mac** and rebuild the solution to apply the recent changes
+Be sure to configure the variables before deploying the app to avoid runtime errors.

 **NOTE:** Make sure the **API Endpoint URL** ends with **/api/**

 ## Solution Overview